BrookemWalters/preparation01/preparation02.md

 [Andrew Yang](https://en.wikipedia.org/wiki/Andrew_Yang) inspired me continue my education with his book on the automation of work, [“The War on normal people.”](https://www.goodreads.com/book/show/36204293-the-war-on-normal-people?ac=1&from_search=true&qid=3CxGZZVjQQ&rank=1) More and more my responsibilities as a marketing analyst are becoming automated.
 Last summer I had an epiphany, *I could be the one creating automated workflows.*

 **Career History and Aspirations:**
-On May 6th I left my role as a market research analyst in advertising for a senior business intelligence analyst role in healthcare.
+ I recently left my role as a market research analyst in advertising for a senior business intelligence analyst role in healthcare.
-Short-term I want shift my reporting style from static written summaries to dynamic dashboards informing stakeholders on public health trends and predictions. \
+Short-term, I want shift my reporting style from static written summaries to dynamic dashboards informing stakeholders on public health trends and predictions. \
 ***Funfact:** My first day of class was also my first day of at Spectrum Health*

 **Why Stats 418/518:**